Brit7777/LM-plagiarism/README.md

 ```
 python PAN2015_plagiarism_detection.py
 ```
-Make sure to replace these values () with your own file destinations in the source code prior to running.
+Make sure to replace these values ``OUTPUT_DIRECTORY, FILE, INDEX`` with your own configurations in the source code prior to running.
 Great thanks to the original creator of this tool which is available at <https://www.gelbukh.com/plagiarism-detection/PAN-2015/>.

 ## Analysis
 You can refer to ``analysis.ipnyb`` to reproduce the reported plagiarism results.
 We uploaded all identified plagiarism cases in the ``plagiarism_cases`` folder.